 5.7.
-Does the medical school apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?
+Does the institution apply sustainability criteria when making decisions about the campus food and beverage selections (e.g. local sourcing, reduced meat, decreased plastic packaging)?

-Yes, the medical school has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+Yes, the institution has adequate sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
+(3 points)

 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is engaged in efforts to increase food and beverage sustainability.
+The institution is engaged in efforts to increase food and beverage sustainability.
+(2 points)

 There are sustainability guidelines for food and beverages, but they are insufficient or optional.
-The medical school is not engaged in efforts to increase food and beverage sustainability.
+The institution is not engaged in efforts to increase food and beverage sustainability.
+(1 point)

 There are no sustainability guidelines for food and beverages.
+(0 points)

-Score explanation: KIIT Deemed to be University follows sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.
-However the sustainability guidelines are insufficient and optional.
+Score explanation: : KIIT Deemed to be University follows sustainability requirements for food and beverages, including meat-free days or no red-meat, and is engaged in efforts to increase food and beverage sustainability.

-$\textbf{5.8.
-Does the } \underline{\textbf{medical school}} \text{ or } \underline{\textbf{institution}} \text{ apply sustainability criteria when making decisions about supply procurement?}$
+5.8.
+Does the institution apply sustainability criteria when making decisions about supply procurement?

-- Yes, the medical school has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is engaged in efforts to increase sustainability of procurement. - There are sustainability guidelines for supply procurement, but they are insufficient or optional.The medical school is not engaged in efforts to increase sustainability of procurement. - There are no sustainability guidelines for supply procurement.
+Yes, the institution has adequate sustainability requirements for supply procurement and is engaged in efforts to increase sustainability of procurement.
+(3 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is engaged in efforts to increase sustainability of procurement.
+(2 points)

+There are sustainability guidelines for supply procurement, but they are insufficient or optional.
+The institution is not engaged in efforts to increase sustainability of procurement.
+(1 point)

+There are no sustainability guidelines for supply procurement.
+(0 points)

-Score explanation: KIIT Sustainable Procurement Policy as on 16th November 2022 is - Sustainable Procurement Principles :
+Score explanation: : KIIT Sustainable Procurement Policy as on 16th November 2022 is -

+Sustainable Procurement Principles:

-- We shall prioritise products and services that have a lower environmental impact, including those with reduced energy consumption, resource-efficient materials, and eco-friendly packaging. - All equipment, machinery and items procured should have been assessed to have minimum negative impact on environment, pollution and lifestyle of the students and staff as well as community living around the University, and should be aligned with the Environmental Policy of the country. - Recycling of materials and wastes in the University should be maximised to cut down the demand index and promote green technologies in different operations of the University. - Procurements and use of paper and ink should be minimised through use of digital platforms, networking and process automation.
+- We shall prioritise products and services that have a lower environmental impact, including those with reduced energy consumption, resource-efficient materials, and eco-friendly packaging. - All equipment, machinery and items procured should have been assessed to have minimum negative impact on environment, pollution and lifestyle of the students and staff as well as community living around the University, and should be aligned with the Environmental Policy of the country. - Recycling of materials and wastes in the University should be maximised to cut down the demand index and promote green technologies in different operations of the University.

+Procurements and use of paper and ink should be minimised through use of digital platforms, networking and process automation

 5.9.
-Are there sustainability requirements or guidelines for events hosted at the medical school?
+Are there sustainability requirements or guidelines for events hosted at the institution?

-2 Every event hosted at the medical school must abide by sustainability criteria.
+Every event hosted at the institution must abide by sustainability criteria.
+(2 points)

-1 The medical school strongly recommends or incentivizes sustainability measures, but they are not required.
-0 There are no sustainability guidelines for medical school events.
+The institution strongly recommends or incentivizes sustainability measures, but they are not required.
+(1 point)

+There are no sustainability guidelines for institution events.
+(0 points)

-Score explanation: KIIT Deemed to be University strongly incentivizes sustainability measures but they are not required.
+Score explanation: : KIIT Deemed to be University strongly incentivizes sustainability measures but they are not required.

 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
-Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?

+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points)

 There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point)

-There are no efforts at the medical school to make lab spaces more sustainable.
+There are no efforts at thein stitution to make lab spaces more sustainable.
+(0 points)

-Score explanation: There are no efforts at the medical school to make the labs more sustainable.
+Score explanation: There are no efforts at the medical school to make the labs more sustainable